sachinkumarrajput/public/README.md

-These are the demo file from me.
-I am Working on them.
-Anyone can suggest any change to be produced in the file for there better development.
+These are the demo projects from me.
+I am working on them.
+Anyone can suggest any change to be produced in the projects for there better development.
 Thanks